mrawlingst/CSC550/Assignment04/README.md

 **HINTS**:
 * Create and pass an instance of a shader program in the model class

+## Dependencies
+This assignment depends on FBX SDK 2018.1.1 and for licensing reasons, FBX SDK has not been included in this repository.
+Please download from [here](https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2018-1-1).

 ## Credit
 All works are completed by Michael Rawlings and none else unless explicitly stated otherwise.